RobinLinus/coins-legacy/bitcoin-lite-network.md

 70'000'000 UTXOs * 6 bytes = 420 MB
 ```
 encoded naively.
-We call this set set of all *unspent* outputs' paths the "*UTXO paths*".
+We call this "set of all *unspent* outputs' paths" the "*UTXO paths*".

 ### Binary Search in the UTXO paths